Shriram-Raja/HP-MITER/README.md

 - Deadline Monotonic Priority Ordering (DMPO)
 - Deadline Minus Computation Monotonic (D-CMPO)
 - Deadline Minus kC (DkC): k is a function of the number of processors in the system
-- Audsley's Optimal Priority Assignment (OPA): implementation of N.C.
-Audsley, _On priority assignment in fixed priority scheduling_, https://doi.org/10.1016/S0020-0190(00)00165-4.
+- Audsley's Optimal Priority Assignment (OPA): implementation of [1](#OPA).
-- MITER-based Optimization Method: implementation of Y. Zhao and H. Zeng, _The Concept of Response Time Estimation Range for Optimizing Systems Scheduled with Fixed Priority_, https://doi.org/10.1109/RTAS.2018.00036.
+- MITER-based Optimization Method: implementation of [2](#MITER).
 This method is referred to as MUTER in the code, as per the name given in the RTSS 2018 paper.
 - Hybrid Priority Assignment using MITER (HP-MITER): Hybrid Priority Assignment method using a combination of the MITER-based method and DkC.

 ## Schedulability Analyses
-- Deadline Analysis with Limited Carry-in (DA-LC): implementation of the method defined in Davis, R.I., Burns, A., _Improved priority assignment for global fixed priority pre-emptive scheduling in multiprocessor real-time systems_, https://doi.org/10.1007/s11241-010-9106-5.
+- Deadline Analysis with Limited Carry-in (DA-LC): implementation of the method defined in [3](#DA-LC).
-- GSYY: implementation of the test defined in N. Guan, M. Stigge, W. Yi and G. Yu, _New Response Time Bounds for Fixed Priority Multiprocessor Scheduling_, https://doi.org/10.1109/RTSS.2009.11.
+- GSYY: implementation of the test defined in [4](#GSYY).
-- ZLL: implementation of the test defined in Q. Zhou, G. Li and J. Li, _Improved Carry-in Workload Estimation for Global Multiprocessor Scheduling_, https://doi.org/10.1109/TPDS.2017.2679195.
+- ZLL: implementation of the test defined in [5](#ZLL).

 ## **IMPORTANT NOTE:**
 - The MITER algorithm uses the CPLEX optimization solver, however as it is proprietary, it has not been included in this repository.
-- HP-MITER requires the implementation of the EPE-ZLL test (Quan Zhou, Jianjun Li, and Guohui Li, _Excluding Parallel Execution to Improve Global Fixed Priority Response Time Analysis_, https://doi.org/10.1145/3477035).
+- HP-MITER requires the implementation of the EPE-ZLL test [6](#EPE-ZLL).
 We obtained this implementation from the authors.
 However, as we do not yet have permission to post their code publicly, this implementation is also not included in this repository.

 ## How to run *main.cpp*